LeoYin/LeoYin-Soft-Clustering-of-Functional-Point-Processes/README.md

  This code shows a GPU implementation of a joint model for temporal point processes and time-to-event outcomes through Pytorch.

  ### Project Description
  An important goal in studying human activity patterns is to identify user groups displaying similar behavioral patterns.
-We will propose a method to cluster the credit card customers into sub-populations in terms of their credit card transaction records; Also, the proposed method can be applied to study other human acitivities, such as the posting and reposting acitivities on Twitter, buying activities of stock investors;
+One can further look into each cluster to better understand the underlying cause for certain activity patterns and to make some necessary adjustments (e.g. behavioral interventions).
+The goal of this project is to develop a unified approach to model human activity patterns and simultaneously form user clusters accordingly.

+ The figures below show the time stamps for Twitter users in a window of 30 consecutive days.
+The blue points indicate the posting acitivities and the black indicate the reposting activities.
+All the users clearly seem to have strong clustered patterns.
+However, these posting patterns differ significantly in many ways, such as posting frequencies, percentages of original posts and reposts, and strengths of clustering.
+It is of interest to characterize these activity patterns and quantify their differences.
+We also want to know more specific questions including, (a) what the distribution of posting in one day; (2) how many posts would a user generate during each use? (c) how user-related characteristics were related to the posting and reposting patterns? (d)

  ### Data Description